 Synonym (also Plant Païen) for the grape variety Savagnin Blanc (Traminer); see there.

 The exact origin of the white grape variety is uncertain; it could come from Germany, France or the Czech Republic (Moravia).
-The different varieties differ in berry colour, aroma, leaf shape and grape size, as well as in vigour, yield and susceptibility to disease, but they have almost the same DNA profile with minor differences.
+The different varieties differ in berry colour, aroma, leaf shape and cluster size, as well as in vigour, yield and susceptibility to disease, but they have almost the same DNA profile with minor differences.
 They are therefore considered as a single grape variety, although they are very much listed separately as distinct varieties in many grape variety catalogues.
 There are the following three main varieties:

 Gewürztraminer or Roter Traminer or (especially in France) Savagnin Rose Aromatique: The German name (in English-speaking countries often with "u") is surprisingly also common internationally.
 By far the most common variety is characterised by aromatic, reddish/orange berries, which give the wine its typical, name-giving note